Debt Negotiation FAQs

 - It is likely your credit will be negatively impacted by debt negotiation.
 In fact, anything other than paying all of your bills ON TIME and IN FULL may adversely affect your credit reports and credit score.
 The goal of our legal representation is to settle your debts for a lower amount.

 8. When do my creditors receive payment?

 - CFLN does not make monthly payments to your creditors.
-Your creditors will receive payments when they accept a settlement offer which is funded from the amounts which have accumulated in your Escrow Account.
+Your creditors will receive payments when they accept a settlement offer which is funded from the amounts which have accumulated in your dedicated account.
 The settlement may be paid in a lump sum or according to a payment plan.

 9. What should I do if my creditors call?

 - Tell them the truth: "I can't make any payments right now; I am trying to avoid bankruptcy; I will be in contact when I can work something out with you."
 Ask that all future communication from your creditors with you be in writing, instead of the phone.
 You can also provide them with our telephone number and have them call us directly.

 10. Will my attorney stop late fees and interest from accruing on my accounts?